alaaNfissi/CNN-n-GRU-for-speech-emotion-recognition/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 <p align="justify">

+To begin our experiments, we first ensured that our signal has a sampling rate of 16 KHz and is mono-channel in order to standardise our experimental data format.
+Each dataset is segmented as follows: 80\% for training, 10\% for validation, and 10\% for testing based on stratified random sampling which entails categorising the whole population into homogenous groupings known as strata.
+Random samples are then drawn from each stratum unlike basic random sampling which considers all members of a population as equal.
+With an equal possibility of being sampled, it allows us to generate a sample population that best represents the total population being studied as it is used to emphasise distinctions across groups in a population.
+A Grid search is then used to find the appropriate hyperparameters.
+Some hyperparameter optimization approaches are known as "scheduling algorithms".
+These Trial Schedulers have the authority to terminate troublesome trials early, halt trials, clone trials, and alter trial hyperparameters while they are still running.
+Thus, the Asynchronous Successive Halving algorithm (ASHA) was picked because of its high performance.

+We examined four model architectures: CNN-3-GRU, CNN-5-GRU, CNN-11-GRU, and CNN-18-GRU.
+Each model is run for 100 epochs until it converges using Adam.
+As we are not using any pretrained model, the weights of each model are started from scratch.
+The receptive field of our first CNN layer is equal to _160_ which corresponds to _(sampling rate / 100)_ in our case to cover a 10-millisecond time span, to be comparable to the window size for many MFCC computations since we transformed all our data to 16 KHz representation.
+Our trials were run on a distributed multi-node system powered by four Nvidia Tesla T4 GPUs.

 All source code used to generate the results and figures in the paper are in the `CNN-n-GRU_IEMOCAP` and `CNN-n-GRU_TESS` folders.
 The calculations and figure generation are all run inside